 An airline pilot has an extremely important job.
-They operate the aircraft, plus, they have the passenger’s and the crew member’s safety in their hands.
-Pilots are also responsible for pre-flight inspections which include checking hydraulic and engine systems.
-They must be trained to deal with potential flight problems, such as mechanical problems, crew dilemmas and difficult passengers.
+They operate the aircraft, plus they have the passenger’s and the crew member’s safety in their hands.
+Pilots are also responsible for pre-flight inspections, which include checking hydraulic and engine systems.
+They must be trained to deal with potential flight problems, such as mechanical problems, crew dilemmas, and troublesome passengers.
 Wow…talk about responsibility!

-Pilots are often overworked and deal with exhaustion, jet lag and inclement weather, not to mention the occasional bird strike.
-The journey to be a pilot can be tedious, so, prepare yourself mentally, as well as, physically.
-A potential pilot must have vision correctible to 20/20, have excellent hearing, as well as, pass a physical examination.
+Pilots are often overworked and deal with exhaustion, jet lag, and inclement weather, not to mention the occasional bird strike.
+The journey to be a pilot can be tedious, so prepare yourself mentally, as well as physically.
+A potential pilot must have vision correctible to 20/20, have excellent hearing, and pass a physical examination.
 Perhaps, all these requirements and responsibilities are why a pilot undergoes such extensive education and training.

-The median salary of a pilot, according to the U. S. Bureau of Labor Statistics (BLS), in 2015 was $117,920 per year.
-Of course, as with any profession, experience and location is a factor.
-World-wide travel is just a bonus!
+The median salary of a pilot, according to the U. S. Bureau of Labor Statistics (BLS), in 2019 was $147,220 per year.
+Of course, as with any profession, experience, and the location is a factor.
+Worldwide travel is just a bonus!

 Have you ever wondered if you have what it takes to pursue your dream of becoming an airline pilot?
 Here’s a few points to consider:

-First, please consider the education required to be a pilot.
+First, please review the education required to be a pilot.
 A bachelor’s degree in aviation is mandatory.
-Most colleges and universities offer an aviation or aeronautics degree program – just be sure to verify that they are an accredited school and approved by the Federal Aviation Administration (FAA).
-Required coursework entails aeronautical engineering, English, physics and extensive mathematic classes.
+Most colleges and universities offer an aviation or aeronautics degree program – be sure to verify that they are an accredited school and approved by the Federal Aviation Administration (FAA).
+Required coursework entails aeronautical engineering, English, physics, and extensive mathematic classes.

-Before obtaining your pilots license, you must put in the time, meaning numerous hours of flight time experience, depending on the type of license you are working towards.
+Before obtaining your pilot’s license, you must put in the time, meaning numerous hours of flight time experience, depending on the type of license you are working towards.
 Hours can be acquired through flight schools that are approved by the FAA or by the degree program in which you are enrolled.
-By hiring personal instructors, you may be able to obtain more in-depth training and, also, many students have joined the military to acquire their flying experience, which also makes them marketable prospective hires for major airlines when they exit their military service.
+By hiring personal instructors, you may be able to obtain more in-depth training.
+Also, many students have joined the military to acquire their flying experience, which also makes them marketable prospective hires for major airlines when they exit their military service.

 Once hired by a major airline, you will need to work your way up through the ranks.
-There are two positions, sometime three, in an airliner, depending on the type of aircraft.
+There are two positions, sometimes three, in an airliner, depending on the type of aircraft.
 The Captain sits in the left seat with his co-pilot, called the First Officer, to his right.
-They alternate piloting responsibilities, while the Captain is still top dog in charge.
+They alternate piloting responsibilities while the Captain is still the top dog in charge.
 Occasionally, a Flight Engineer, called a second officer, is on board to monitor the operating system while in flight.
-The Captain flies the plane with skill and precision, makes all major command decisions and is responsible for everyone’s safety.
-Your ultimate career goal should be to become the Captain of your aircraft, however, becoming the Captain requires years of experience and seniority.
+The Captain flies the plane with skill and precision, makes all major command decisions, and is responsible for everyone’s safety.
+Your ultimate career goal should be to become the Captain of your aircraft; however, becoming the Captain requires years of experience and seniority.